miotke/Learn-Programming/README.md

 # Learning-Swift
 This is a repo where I will keep all of the work I've done while learning Swift.

-* Starting off the the Dev Slopes Swift 4 course
+* Starting off with the Devslopes Swift 4 course
-* Complete - Hacking with Swift: Book 1
+* Completed - Hacking with Swift: Book 1